A survivor of Seattle-area nursing home outbreak heads home

-LOS ANGELES (Reuters) - 81-year-old Judie Shape tested positive for coronavirus just days after checking into the Life Care nursing home near Seattle, where three dozen people have died in one of the earliest and deadliest U.S. outbreaks.
+LOS ANGELES, March 26 (Reuters) - 81-year-old Judie Shape tested positive for coronavirus just days after checking into the Life Care nursing home near Seattle, where three dozen people have died in one of the earliest and deadliest U.S. outbreaks.

 On Thursday, she went home.